TENDUA - Association for biodiversity conservation

 Rhinocéros unicornis

-This herbivorous can weight between 800kg up to 2,5t. but he is able to run on short distances with a speed of 55km/h.
+This herbivorous weights between 800kg up to 2,5t. but he is able to run on short distances with a speed of 55km/h.
 It has an excellent ear, a very good smell but quite a bad see.
 It is living between 30 and 40 years.
-Males reach their sexual maturity not before 9 years old unless females are ready to be pregnant around 4/5 years old, for a birth that will occurs around 16 months later, at the age of 6-8 years - © M. Dupuis
+Males reach their sexual maturity not before 9 years old.
+Females are ready to be pregnant around 4/5 years old, for a birth that will occurs around 16 months later, at the age of 6-8 years

 Three main threats: poaching, human pressure, risk of epidemics